Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 By $\mathfrak{X}(\Omega)$ we denote the space of vector fields over $\Omega$ and by $V^*$ we mean the abstract vector space of advected quantities, which are usually tensor fields of different degrees.
 In this paper, the elements of $V^*$ that we will consider are buoyancy $b$, which is a scalar function, the density $D$, which is a volume form and later in the two dimensional setting, we will consider the depth $\eta(\mathbf{x},t):= \zeta(\mathbf{x},t) + h(\mathbf{x})$, which is the volume form in that scenario.
 The stochastic vector fields which generate the Lagrangian transport in three and two dimensions are given, respectively, below.
+In this paper we will always work with the same stochastic basis, consisting of a set, a $\mathbb{P}$-complete $\sigma$-algebra, a probability measure $\mathbb{P}$ and a right-continuous filtration.
+All stochastic processes that we will consider are adapted to the filtration.
 The stochastic vector field for three dimensional transport is given by

 The stochastic vector field $\boldsymbol \chi_{3t}$ in \eqref{3Dnoise} is an example of a semimartingale. \begin{definition}[Semimartingale] A c\'adl\'ag process $Y$ is a semimartingale if it can be written as